vegaprotocol/documentation/docs/howto/liquidity-provision.md

 In order to provide liquidity on a [target market](markets#listing-markets-on-a-vega-network), the [account balance](positions-balances/#listing-collateral-accounts-for-a-party-public-key) for the settlement asset on the related public key (party) should be positive and sufficient to cover the commitment.

-For more information on how to deposit an asset into Vega, see the section on [How to deposit tokens to use on Vega](../console/#how-to-deposit-tokens-to-use-on-vega) or the guide in the [Vega Bridge GitHub repo](https://github.com/vegaprotocol/Public_Test_Bridge_Tools).
+For more information on how to deposit an asset into Vega the guide in the [Vega Bridge GitHub repo](https://github.com/vegaprotocol/Public_Test_Bridge_Tools).

 ### 3. List all liquidity provisions for the market